yosephtamir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown ownerName fileName -----is used to change the owner of the file touch ----is used to create an empty file chmod u+x fileName ----is used to change a filee to an excutable file
+chown ownerName fileName -----is used to change the owner of the file touch ----is used to create an empty file chmod u+x fileName ----is used to change a filee to an excutable file chmod id filename ---- is used to change a permition of the file